Richard Foster (Scottish footballer): Partick Thistle

 After leaving Ross County, Foster signed a one-year deal with then Scottish League One side Partick Thistle.
 After winning the League One title with Thistle, Foster signed a one-year contract extension with the club.

 Detroit City

 In August 2022, Foster signed as a player-coach with USL Championship side Detroit City FC.
 On 4 February 2023, Detroit City announced that Foster would not be returning to the club for the 2023 season.

 International career

 Foster was selected by the Scotland national under-21 football team.
 He was selected for the full Scotland squad in February 2012, but he did not play in the friendly with Slovenia.
 Foster said in November 2018 that he was disappointed that he had not been recalled, given the lack of options in his preferred position.

 Personal life

 Foster began dating Scottish singer Amy Macdonald in 2015 and the couple were engaged on New Year's Eve that year.
-They got married in Las Vegas on 4 June 2018.
+They got married in Las Vegas in 2018.

 Foster did a psychology degree at the Open University and has also written a crime novel.